 She eventually met her current partner, Jim, while staying at a shelter.
 The two managed to get housing at Metson Rooms seven years ago and have lived there since.

 Gail doesn’t use substances or alcohol, which she says runs counter to a lot of people’s assumptions about homelessness.
 Her story is different.
 She didn’t finish high school and spent most of her working life in low-paying, physically demanding jobs.
 A repetitive stress injury forced her to leave the best-paying job she ever had.
 When the injury didn’t heal, she had to go on social assistance.
 Money, she says, has always been a challenge—how to earn it, how to manage it.
-Her advice to her younger self reflects that struggle: “Don’t quit school, get a good job, and learn to budget.”

 This article is hosted on an external website.